-In a globalized world, Africa is not impervious to new trends and influences that are fast shaping consumer behaviors and consumption patterns.
+In a globalised world, Africa is not impervious to new trends and influences that are fast shaping consumer behaviours and consumption patterns.
 African consumers want the same as consumers elsewhere – a mobile phone, a bank account, and the latest Beyonce CD bought in a store at a shopping mall.
 It helps, too, to have a critical mass of such consumers!
-With a total market of almost 1 billion people, Africa’s growth is primarily driven by the consumption of goods and services – retail, financial services, telecommunications – on the back of growing urbanization and a burgeoning middle class.
+With a total market of almost 1 billion people, Africa’s growth is primarily driven by the consumption of goods and services – retail, financial services, telecommunications – on the back of growing urbanisation and a burgeoning middle class.
 Consumption actually accounts for two thirds of Africa’s GDP growth.

 The private sector players, in seizing the opportunity that Africa represents, are also promoting Africa’s development.
 The telecommunications industry serves as a particularly useful illustration for this.
 Indeed, there is an established correlation between mobile phone uptake and socio-economic development.
 A 2007 Deloitte Consulting study, for example, found that a 10% increase in mobile phone penetration is linked to an increase in a middle/low income country GDP of 1.2% due to the ensuing economic activity that people engage in as a result of being ‘plugged in’ and connected (yes, pun intended!).
-In Africa, the mobile phone is a tool that is, at once, equalizing and empowering and has allowed those marginalized in society to participate in the mainstream economy.
+In Africa, the mobile phone is a tool that is, at once, equalising and empowering and has allowed those marginalised in society to participate in the mainstream economy.
 Current applications of mobile telephony in banking include innovations such as M-Pesa, the mobile money transfer service and M-Kesho, the micro-lending mobile platform in Kenya.
 In yet another example from Kenya, farmers interact proactively with commodity exchanges and track prices with their phones so that they can make informed decisions about the right time to take their produce to market.
 In the future, we should expect to see exciting examples in other areas with the potential to address some of Africa’s key developmental challenges, primarily, the lack of access to health and education.

 While the role of the private sector has been much lauded here, this is not to deny government it’s role.
 Governments create the enabling environment for the private sector to function optimally.
 Rwanda’s progress in creating a stable environment for doing business has been impressive.
 In just one year, the country jumped 76 places in the World Bank’s “Doing Business” 2010 report to number 67 by undertaking reforms in seven key areas: dealing with construction permits, registering property, getting credit, employing workers, protecting investors, trading across borders and closing business.
 And going back to the M-Pesa and M;Kesho examples, Kenya had to, firstly, put into place the regulatory framework that would allow a cellphone company to act as a bank.
 The agility and creativity exhibited by the private sector needs to be mirrored in the public sector.